Linus4/eldritchinstinct/main.typ

   ]
 )

-This can translate into gaining HP or ability score, upgrading inventory space or damage with a particular weapon, but also learning cool skills, gaining the ability to handle specific situations with ease or promoting a contact so that they can be more helpful.
+This can translate into improving attributes, upgrading inventory space or damage with a particular weapon, but also learning cool skills, gaining the ability to handle specific situations with ease or promoting a contact so that they can be more helpful.

 This is an opportunity to hack the game and adjust it to your liking.
 Ask yourself: What would you like to be capable of?
 What would you like to see?
 Then, work with the Warden to determine the effects and the amount of time that must be spent in accordance with the tone of the game that the group agreed upon.